Arkaraj/Login-Nodemailer/README.md

+# Login Nodemailer
-# This is a basic login with no proper authentication just to test out node mailer
+This is a basic login with no proper authentication just to test out node mailer

 ## Demo
 # This is a basic login with no proper authentication just to test out node mailer

-## Demo
 ### Login
 ![Screenshot 2021-01-09 at 6 36 44 PM](https://user-images.githubusercontent.com/55324916/104092396-acfacb80-52a9-11eb-80ff-ec6511539c7a.png)
 ### Sign Up